MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

 > [!NOTE]
 > This record is used only to verify that you own your domain; it doesn't affect anything else.
 You can delete it later, if you like.

-1. To get started, go to your domains page at 123-reg.co.uk by using [this link](https://www.123-reg.co.uk/secure/cpanel/domain/overview).
-You'll be prompted to log in first.
+1. To get started, go to your domains page at 123-reg.co.uk by using [this link](https://www.123-reg.co.uk/secure/cpanel/domain/overview) and follow the prompt to log in.

 2. Select **Domains**, and on the Domain name overview page, select the name of the domain that you want to verify or go to Control panel.